-Revision Margin and Revision Date fields

-Revision Margin: RREL50; RREL52; RREL54; CRPL60; CRPL62; CRPL64.
+Revision Margin and Revision Date fields Revision Margin: RREL50; RREL52; RREL54; CRPL60; CRPL62; CRPL64.
 Revision Date: RREL51; RREL53; RREL55; CRPL61; CRPL63; CRPL65.
+Date of first publication: 31 January 2019

 Q5.2.8 How should these fields be completed if the underlying exposure is currently paying a fixed rate of interest, but will in the future switch to a floating interest rate product that contains several changes to the interest rate margin?